 Slip-and-fall accidents are one of the most common reasons tenants and visitors file lawsuits against landlords.
 Whether it's a wet walkway, uneven stairs, or icy entryways, landlords are legally responsible for maintaining safe conditions on their property.

-According to the National Floor Safety Institute, falls account for over 8 million hospital emergency room visits annually, representing the leading cause of visits (21.3%).
+According to the National Floor Safety Institute, falls account for over 8 million hospital emergency room visits annually, representing the leading cause of visits at 21.3%.
 In rental properties, these incidents can create significant financial exposure for property owners who may face both immediate medical costs and long-term legal battles.

 Landlord liability insurance helps cover legal defense costs, settlements, and medical expenses if someone is injured due to unsafe conditions on the premises.

 The financial impact of slip-and-fall claims can be devastating.
-According to industry data, the average slip-and-fall claim costs property owners between $15,000 to $50,000, with severe cases reaching into the hundreds of thousands.
-These costs include not only potential settlements but also legal fees, court costs, expert witness fees, and time spent dealing with the claim.
+Industry data shows the average slip-and-fall claim costs property owners between $15,000 and $50,000, with severe cases reaching into the hundreds of thousands.
+Those costs include not only potential settlements but also legal fees, court costs, expert witness fees, and the time you spend dealing with the claim.

 Key points